 - Companies must provide specific information about their organization, including a valid website, corporate email, contact information (personal emails not preferred) and a detailed job description.

 - While unpaid internships are accepted in Handshake, we encourage you to review the Fair Labor Standards Act (FLSA) to determine whether your internship is in compliance with federal law.
 Approval of these positions is not an indicator of legal compliance.
 The United States Department of Labor Wage and Hour Division provides Fact Sheet #71 to help you determine whether your internship complies with federal law.

 - Your job postings or e-mail communications may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.

-- You may not use your job postings or e-mail to post advertisements or solicitations for employment in the pornography industry; the gambling industry, or post pyramid schemes.
+- You may not use your job postings or e-mail to post advertisements or solicitations for employment in the pornography industry, the gambling industry, or post pyramid schemes.

-- Third-party recruiter services are permitted to attend career fairs, only, if they are recruiting for FT jobs within their own organization, not for their clients.
+- Third-party recruiter services may be granted on-campus recruiting privileges or attendance at career fairs, only if they are recruiting for full-time positions within their own organizations, not for their clients.

 - All positions that would employ students for a private individual (i.e. babysitter, tutor, caretaker, photography, etc.) or at a personal residence.